Is Polygon PoS Safe?

 Polygon PoS is rated as moderate risk — some novel mechanisms, generally well-understood.

 Polygon PoS is an EVM-compatible sidechain that provides fast, low-cost transactions with periodic checkpoints to Ethereum for security.
 It has strong enterprise adoption and a large ecosystem of dApps.
-Originally launched as Matic Network, it rebranded to Polygon and expanded into a multi-chain scaling ecosystem including zkEVM and the CDK framework.
-The PoS chain uses a set of 100 validators running Heimdall (Tendermint-based consensus) and Bor (EVM execution) to process transactions at roughly 2-second block times, making it one of the most widely used chains for everyday DeFi and gaming transactions.
+Originally launched as Matic Network, it rebranded to Polygon and expanded into a multi-chain scaling ecosystem.
+The PoS chain uses a set of 100 validators running Heimdall (Tendermint-based consensus) and Bor (EVM execution) to process transactions at roughly 1.75-second block times, making it one of the most widely used chains for everyday DeFi and payments.
+Polygon Labs is pivoting to become a stablecoin payments infrastructure provider, with Visa and Meta running production pilots on the chain.

 TVL